kallaway/100-days-of-code/r2-log.md

 ### R2D7 (12/7/20)

 This was a very slow and unproductive day.
 I was able to get Flutter running and start work on my personal flutter app project.
 But so far all I did was create the folder with its built in template and nothing more.
 Ended up falling asleep and not even commiting or pushing anything.
 I'll do that right now before I do today's work.

+### R2D8 (12/8/20)

+After testing the Flutter 'project' I was gonna plan to work on, I decided it best to either find a new FLutter project or go back to SC2 bot.
+Once I realized I could just clone the repo and get it to work, I got worried I would just copy the code and not learn anything.
+At least with the SC2 bot I am writing my own functions and classes.
+Idk, might even look for a better flutter project tomorrow.
+Just as long as I keep coding.